 - Alternatively: 4 concentric circles drawn on poster boards or the floor (diameters: 48 cm, 24 cm, 16 cm, and 12 cm)

 Instructions, Steps and Programming for Part 2

-- Drag and drop a <Move> block onto the programming chain.
+- Drag and drop a <Move> Block onto the programming canvas.

-- Drag the arrow for the steering until 25 is entered.
+- Drag the arrow for the steering until 25 is entered/enter 25 manually.